lifehackjim/roboflow_gap/docs/task_types.md

 ## ocr

-Turns pictures with writing into text you can use.
+Turns images with writing into text you can use.

 ### Examples